Woman, Life, Freedom: Spread around the world

 The slogan gained its height in international traction following the internationalization of the Mahsa Jina Amini protests across European countries, the United States, and Australia.
 Prior to that, the slogan was also used by women's rights movements in a number of international gatherings.
 For example, on 25 November 2015 it was used in gatherings held to mark International Day for the Elimination of Violence against Women in several European countries.

 Afghanistan

 On 20 September 2022, the slogan was chanted by Afghan women in a protest in support of women protesting in Iran.

 France

 In 2018, during Cannes Film Festival, the cast of Girls of the Sun chanted "jin jiyan azadî".
 The slogan was later printed in Persian on the first page of the French newspaper Libération in September 2022 following protests against the death of Mahsa Amini.

 India

 The slogan was spotted drawn on the road during the 2024 Meyeder Raat Dokhol Movement in Kolkata, as citizens demanded greater safety for women the society, particularly at night time.

 Iran

+The use of the slogan was known and used sporadically in Iranian Kurdistan before the death of Mahsa Amini and subsequent protests, Kurdish activist and political prisoner Shirin Alam Holi, whilst being held in Evin Prison reportedly wrote the slogan beside her bed before her 2010 execution by hanging, leading activists in Sanandaj to chant the slogan on the conclusion of an International Women’s Day gathering.

-The use of the slogan "Woman, Life, Freedom" goes back to series of protests following the death of Mahsa Amini in September 2022, who was arrested and detained by Iran's ”morality police” for failing to properly cover her hair and later died in police custody.
+"Woman, Life, Freedom", translated into Persian as 'Zan, Zendegi, Azadi’', became known throughout Iran following the protests in response to the death of Mahsa Amini in September 2022, who was arrested and detained by Iran's ”morality police” for failing to properly cover her hair and later died in police custody and subsequent protests.